Live AI Engine Active

 AI-powered accounting software for Bangalore businesses

 Built for Bangalore SaaS, startups, e-commerce, and CA firms — across Koramangala, Indiranagar, HSR Layout, Whitefield, and Electronic City.
-Karnataka GST (state code 29), recurring billing, export of services (LUT), TCS for marketplaces, ESOP accounting.
+Karnataka GST (state code 29), recurring billing, and zero-rated export invoicing.
 Free plan available.

 Bangalore-specific workflows

-From SaaS recurring billing to e-commerce TCS — every Bangalore business covered.
+From SaaS recurring billing to zero-rated export invoicing — every Bangalore business covered.

 Karnataka GST auto-handling